guroseter/elm-workshop/README.md

 1. Change `main` to `Html.beginnerProgram { ... }`.
 Read the docs to see what parameters it accepts!
 1. Create a type alias `Model` that has the following type: `{ cards : List Card }`
 1. Create the union type `Msg` with only one constructor: `CardClick Card`
-1. Use pattern matching in `update` on the type of `Msg` and open the clicked card
+1. Use pattern matching in `update` on the type of `Msg` and open the clicked card.
+PS for now we just have a single case, later this function will be extended to include several cases.
 1. Add `import Html.Events exposing (..)` and add an `onClick` event handler on closed cards.

 When this section is complete, you should render three closed cards, each of them opening when clicked.